history | reviews | players | samples | ordering |

 Kurt used the small clone for the chorus effects on Nevermind and Aneurysm.
 Visible easily on the Nevermind tour.
 His chain then simply went Guitar - DS2 - Small Clone - Amp.
 Used on Unplugged too.
 Visible in In Utero booklet under "Dumb" and on cover of Wishkah.
 Towards the end, Kurt got increasingly "effects-happy".
 He began using the Small clone for solos like School, About a Girl, In Bloom, Serve the Servants, etc.

 Original small clones are always at the top of my want list in popularity but I can never find enough to satisfy the requests, and prices are CRAZY!
-The first one I sold was $115, mint in the box at the Dallas vintage guitar show in 1993!.
+The first one I had, I sold for $115, mint in the box at the Dallas vintage guitar show in 1993.

 As a tribute to